 The trend monthly hours worked increased by 0.2 million hours (0.01 per cent), with the annual figure sitting at 2.6 per cent.

 The trend unemployment rate increased slightly to 5.6 per cent in March 2018.

 “The unemployment rate has continued to be relatively constrained over the past year, and is still hovering around 5.5 to 5.7 per cent”, Mr Hockman said.

 Over the past year, the states and territories with the strongest annual growth in trend employment were Queensland (4.3 per cent), the ACT (3.9 per cent), and New South Wales (3.6 per cent).

 Seasonally adjusted data

-More details are in the November 2017 issue of Labour Force, Australia (cat. no. 6202.0).
-In addition, further information, including regional labour market information, can be found in the upcoming November 2017 issue of Labour Force, Australia, Detailed - Electronic Delivery (cat. no. 6291.0.55.001), due for release on 21 December 2017.
-Labour Force, Australia, Detailed, Quarterly (cat. no. 6291.0.55.003), which includes employment by industry, is also due for release on 21 December.
+More details are in the March 2018 issue of Labour Force, Australia (cat. no. 6202.0).
+In addition, further information, including regional labour market information, can be found in the upcoming March 2018 issue of Labour Force, Australia, Detailed - Electronic Delivery (cat. no. 6291.0.55.001), due for release on 26 April 2018.

 These publications are available for free download (after release) from the ABS website: http://www.abs.gov.au.